 BEE a Part of Our Community

-Students reflect on the importance of being respectful and feeling respected in the classroom community and through involvement in the larger community.
+Students reflect on the importance of positive behaviors and actions to make a strong classroom community and through involvement in the larger community.

 The learner will:

 - create a "community web" by using respectful, positive, uplifting comments.

 - identify how the break down of the "web" can happen through negative comments.